 Endocrine-disrupting chemicals (EDCs) may mimic or interfere with hormone actions in the body.
 The endocrine system is one of the body’s main communication networks.
-The ovaries, testes, adrenal glands, thyroid, pituitary gland, liver, fat tissue, muscle, bone, and pancreas are all part of the endocrine system, which produces hormones that direct communication and coordination among tissues throughout the body.
+It produces hormones that direct communication and coordinate functions among tissues throughout the body.
+The ovaries, testes, adrenal glands, thyroid, pituitary gland, liver, fat tissue, muscle, bone, and pancreas are all part of the endocrine system.

-EDCs are found in many everyday products including some plastic bottles and containers, food-can liners, detergents, toys, cosmetics, and pesticides.
-There is concern that exposure to endocrine disruptors may increase risk for some cancers, cause male and female reproductive system problems, obesity, diabetes, learning and memory problems, and various other diseases and dysfunctions.
+EDCs are found in many everyday products, including some plastic bottles and containers, food-can liners, detergents, toys, cosmetics, and pesticides.
+Exposure to these chemicals may increase risk for cancer, male and female reproductive system problems, obesity, diabetes, learning and memory problems, and various other diseases and dysfunctions.

 - Bisphenol A (BPA): a chemical frequently used in plastics and epoxy resins.
-NIEHS’ BPA Research Program is funding a variety of research grants to investigate the health effects of BPA in human studies and animal model systems.
+NIEHS is funding a variety of grants to investigate health effects of BPA in human studies and animal model systems.

 - Dioxins: byproducts of some manufacturing and incineration processes.

-- Organophosphates: compounds used in many insecticides, herbicides, and nerve gases.
+- Organophosphates and organochlorines: compounds used in many insecticides, herbicides, and nerve gases.

-- Polychlorinated biphenyls (PCBs): chemicals used in electrical equipment.
-They persist in the environment even though banned over 30 years ago.
+- Polychlorinated biphenyls (PCBs): chemicals used in electrical equipment that persist in the environment even though they were banned over 30 years ago.

 - Dichlorodiphenyltrichloroethane (DDT): a pesticide banned in 1972 that is still found in the environment today.